stiofanEimeid/the-online-cookbook/README.md

 #### User Stories

-As a user, I want to find and share recipes.
-I want to be able to create an account that is secure and keeps track of the recipes I create, allowing me to update them and delete them as I please.
+As a user, I want to:

+1. See all recipes on the site without requiring an account to do so;
+2. Filter recipes by dietary requirements, meal type, and cuisine;
+3. Search recipes with text search;
+4. View each individual recipe and its details on its own page;
+5. Create an account on the site that is secure;
+6. Choose an avatar for my account;
+7. Create, update and delete my own recipes;
+8. Favourite recipes and tie them to my account so I can see all of them when I log in;
+9. Remove favourite recipes if I so wish;
+10. Be able to change my password;
+11. Be able to change my avatar;
+12. Be able to delete my account;
+13. View statistical data of the site in an appealling visual format;
+14. View products that I may need for cooking meals;
+15. Navigate the site quickly and easily;
+16. View the site on my preferred device, be it mobile, tablet, laptop or desktop.

-As a site owner, I want to promote a brand of cooking tools to my users.
+As a site owner, I want to:
+1. Promote a brand of cooking tools to my users;
+2. Collect data on what users are submitting to determine what types of recipes are popular and any trends that may exist for marketing purposes.

 ### Design Choices